Table of Contents

 12. Enjoy the Bali sunsets

 Grab a towel, head to one of Bali’s beaches and watch the sky fill with fire as the sun drops into the horizon.
 The sunsets in Bali are stunning and make the most perfect picture, this will get you a lot of likes on Instagram.
-The best things is that this costs absolutely nothing, FREE night on the sun.
+The things are that this costs absolutely nothing, a FREE night on the Sun.
+You can watch from a Bali beach club if you fancy a nice cocktail.

 Watch the sunsets in Bali cost | C’mon Free